algorandfoundation/algokit-cli/docs/architecture-decisions/2022-11-14_sandbox-approach.md

 ## Principles

 - **[AlgoKit Guiding Principles](../../README.md#Guiding-Principles)** - specifically Seamless onramp, Leverage existing ecosystem, Meet devs where they are
-- **Lightweight** - the solution should not have as low an impact as possible on resources on the developers machine
+- **Lightweight** - the solution should have as low an impact as possible on resources on the developers machine
 - **Fast** - the solution should start quickly, which makes for a nicer experience locally and also allows it to be used for continuous integration automation testing

 ## Options